I had an odd experience today.

 Yet even that questioning and wandering is not without boundaries.
 Judaism certainly has its own traditionalists, its own sometimes unreasonable limitations on where one is permitted to go.
 Reactions to my own previous post illustrate this.
 My Jewish and pro-Jewish Gentile acquaintances have not generally supported that article’s conclusions.
 As far as I can tell, it presents well-documented and well-intentioned findings; it just seems not to be what they want to hear.

 It is obviously hypocritical to purport to stand for questioning, for a breaking down of barriers to inquiry, and then to erect just such barriers when the questioning turns back upon oneself.
 The better solution, implied in the previous post, is to do what many younger American Jews now seem to be doing: shed previous generations’ posture of the antagonist who feels free and willing to trash mainstream culture, because s/he remains somewhat alienated from and targeted by it.
-Don’t take the path that Berlin’s Jews took: don’t prefer the status of an outsider who reaps attention and profit from upsetting and cheapening the lives of the dominant culture.
+Don’t take the path that Berlin’s Jews took: don’t prefer the status of an outsider who reaps attention and profit from upsetting and cheapening the lives of ordinary people in the dominant culture.
 Instead, take some responsibility as a citizen: become integral to and responsible for helping to improve that culture.

-In other words, Lenny Bruce and, more so, Howard Stern would not have carried on as they did if they had understood, cared for, and been nurtured by the traditionalism they attacked.
+In other words, Lenny Bruce and, more so, Howard Stern might not have carried on as they did if they had understood, cared for, and been nurtured by the traditionalism they attacked.
 Remaining substantially within the mainstream would surely have meant obscurity for them; in Stern’s case, it would have meant having to work hard for the money.
 For the culture as a whole, a more cautious and gradual approach might mean slower progress.
 But, done well, it would entail keeping the trust of those who are not yet prepared to take a certain step.
 It would mean patiently continuing to reach out to such people, and continuing to respect them as fellow citizens, rather than deliberately abandoning and angering them en masse.

 From that perspective, I suggest Merry has somewhat missed the mark.
 The cheap and antagonistic tone of contemporary American sociopolitical discourse is not due primarily to the fact that some people — including, it seems, some number of Jews — want to bring change that traditionalists reject.
 It is more predominantly due to a divergence in style, between (a) those moderate individuals, liberal or conservative, Jewish or Gentile, who ultimately strive to live at peace with their neighbors and (b) those warlike partisans who are willing to sacrifice so many people, and so many ideals, in order to scratch their own personal itch.
 Yes, sometimes the market richly rewards the one who breaks the rules at the expense of others.
 But this is not news.
 The market is often creative when it undermines the best things in life.

 Wikipedia tells us that “the Jewish question” referred to an increasingly antisemitic European debate, continuing for two centuries and culminating in Nazi Germany, regarding the place of Jews in society.
 This post observes that the discussion has not necessarily ended, because the pattern of Jewish exceptionalism observed in interwar Germany (as described in my previous post) has been obtrusive in postwar American mass entertainment.
-It is unlikely that people who don’t like Jews will simply overlook the connections made here.
+It is unlikely that people who don’t like Jews will simply overlook the connections made in this post.
 The essential argument here is that, as in interwar Germany, if you do everything possible to make yourself preeminent among those who abuse and ridicule traditionalists, you cannot be surprised at the ferocity of their eventual retort.
 The suggested solution is simply to pursue change more thoughtfully and less dismissively.

 My odd experience, today, was that I read an article in a relatively moderate conservative American publication.
 The odd thing about it was that, if that article had mentioned Jews as frankly as this post does, it would not have been out of place in pre-Nazi Germany.
 Having known some rather anti-Jewish WASPs in New York circa 1980, I was interested in making explicit the whisper and the wink underlying Merry’s words (regardless of whether he, personally, had any such thing in mind).